YINI-lang/YINI-spec/YINI-Specification.md

 Finland).

 ### 16.2.
 Acknowledgments
-_YINI would not exist in its current form and shape, what it is today, without the many insights, challenges, and constructive feedback shared by the community._
+_YINI would not exist in its current form without the many insights, challenges, and constructive feedback contributed by the community._

 For more details, see section D.2, _“Acknowledgments & Special Thanks”_, in the [Rationale](./RATIONALE.md) document.